shoelace-style/shoelace/docs/tokens/color.md

 --sl-color-primary-text: var(--sl-color-white);
 ```

-?> Palettes are comprised of CSS custom properties ("CSS variables"), so you can update them live in your app and see the changes reflect instantly.
+?> Color palettes are comprised of CSS custom properties ("CSS variables"), so you can update them live in your app and see the changes reflect instantly.

 ## Primary